aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/faqs/aspose-cells-reportingservices-client-issues/how-to-load-aspose-cells-for-reporting-services-add-ins-for-excel-x64/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 When installed, Aspose.Cells for Reporting Services is registered as a 32-bit component by default.
-It cannot correctly load Excel add-ins in Microsoft Excel x64.
-So you need re-register the Aspose.Cells.ReportingServices.dll as a 64-bit component(s).
+It cannot correctly load Excel add‑ins in Microsoft Excel x64.
+Therefore, you need to re‑register the Aspose.Cells.ReportingServices.dll as a 64-bit component.